endurantgames/cosmiclegends/src/setting/what.md

 :::::::::::::::::::::::::::::::::::::::::::::

-In 1971, the Network for Observation, Verification, and Analysis was founded in Technopolis by Titan, Vespa (I), Dr. Phineas Pann, and King Tachylus Rex of Vulcanor.
+In 1971, the Network for Observation, Verification, and Analysis was founded in Technopolis by Titan, Vespa (I), Dr. Phineas Pann, Delphine Thompson, and King Tachylus Rex of Vulcanor.
 Since then, major research laboratories have been established in 9 other cities.
 N.O.V.A.
 Labs are a helpful resource for scientific-minded heroes, but there's always the risk of science gone wild.